pulumi/docs/content/docs/reference/tutorials/aws/tutorial-ec2-webserver.md

 ## Summary

-In this tutorial, we saw how to use Pulumi programs to create and manage cloud resources in AWS, using regular JavaScript and NPM packages.
+In this tutorial, we saw how to use Pulumi programs to create and manage cloud resources in AWS, using our programming language of choice and its corresponding dependency manager.
 To preview and update infrastructure, use `pulumi up`.
 To clean up resources, run `pulumi destroy`.

-For a similar example in other languages and clouds, see the [Web Server examples collection](https://github.com/pulumi/examples#web-server).
+For a similar example in other languages and clouds, see the [Pulumi examples collection](https://github.com/pulumi/examples).

 <!-- Common links -->
 [EC2 Instance]: {{< relref "/docs/reference/pkg/nodejs/pulumi/aws/ec2#Instance" >}}